vuejs/vuepress/docs/using-vue.md

 export default {
   mounted () {
     document.querySelector(`.${this.$style.example}`)
-      .textContent = 'Hello from inline script!'
+      .textContent = 'This is rendered by inline script and styled by inline CSS' }
-  }
 }
 </script>